Manish1575/Easy-Notes/README.md

 # Easy Notes
-## A simple web app for taking your personal notes without any disturbance
+## A simple web app for taking your personal notes.

 Features:
 - User can search their notes easily through notes title as well as body.